vrajnandak/ZENSE_pygame_proj/README.md

 CONTROLS:
 1. Player movement: [up-arrow, down-arrow, left-arrow, right-arrow] and [w,a,s,d].
 2. Camera movement: [hovering mouse towards end of screen] and [i(top),j(left),k(down),l(right)].
 Holding [b] will use the Box-camera instead of the default camera movement(player-centered camera). [u] to reset the camera back to the player.
-The box-camera cannot be used alongside the keyboard and mouse camera.
+The box-camera cannot be used alongside the keyboard and mouse camera (There is a bit of a problem with the player's movement when using the box-camera as well).
 3. Attack: [left-click(when attack mode is on)] and [t]
 4. Healing: [left-click(when healing mode is on)] and [h]
 5. Pause Screen: [esc]